ST10479847-JasumMaharaj/WEDE5020-POE-PART-2-ST10479847/ReadMe.md

 Web Features and Functionality <br>

--Homepage:
+ Homepage:
--About Us: Our story, team, and baking philosophy
+ - About Us: Our story, team, and baking philosophy
  - Menu: Detailed categories for breads, pastries, cakes, cookies, and beverages
 - Order Online: A form for customers to place orders for pick-up or delivery
 - Custom Orders: Request forms for cakes, catering, or special events